Yzhoujing/RetroGame/README.md

 ### Inspiration

-Because we both love Mario and flappy bird.
+Because I love Mario and flappy bird.
 And we want to combine these two classic game into one to arouse people's memories and bring them happiness.

 ### Code